dmuller189/UnixShell/README.md

 	- evaluate parsing and order of operations for shell operators
 	- Valgrind checks and memory leaks
 	- static analysis and clang checks
+	- some possible hashmap bugs with reading over tombstone values

 Run 'make test' to execute shell tests.
 Some failing at the moment